Glass Trinity, Chapter 11: Bonds of Fate

 "Princess," Madara said, hanging back and sitting on the bed as she scooted to accommodate him.

 Madara hesitated to move closer with so many people around, comatose or not.
 She smiled and he remembered the image of her facing the Kyuubi alone, surrounded by celestial chains of light and fearless as she looked back at him, so full of joy to see him alive and safe.
-He hadn't thought she had it in her to come so far.
+He hadn't thought she had it in her to come so far, but she'd had his back out there, just as Hashirama had.

 "That power you used," he said.
 "Was that...?"

-She laughed softly.
+She blushed.
 "I guess...I wasn't ready to let you go."

-Madara clenched the sheets in his fist, searching for words to satisfy her but finding none.
+Madara searched for words to satisfy her but found none.
 Instead, he took her hand in his and squeezed.
-She leaned in close enough to catch his eye.

-"I told you I should've stayed with you."
+"I told you I should've stayed with you," she said.

-"There's no one like you," he said, his voice gravelly.
+"There's no one like you," he said, his voice gravel and smoke.
 "There never will be."

 Tears welled in her eyes as she understood the meaning in his tender words, words he'd never spoken to anyone, least of all a silly highborn woman who'd had everything handed to her, everything he'd never had.
 But she was here.
 She had always been here even when he'd had no idea—